Pro

 Do drafts appear in the sitemap or RSS?

-No. Only published posts are included in sitemap, RSS, and llms.txt output.
+No. Only published posts are included in sitemap and RSS output.

 Where do I submit the sitemap?